Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ranunculales - Family: Papaveraceae

 The specific epithet rhoeas comes from the Greek word for red.

-The pictures shown on this page were taken in England and Wales during June and in southern Portugal during March.
+The pictures shown on this page were taken in England and Wales during June, in France during May, and in southern Portugal during March.